hobronc/afs/README.md

 # afs
 Wrapper for APT, Flatpak and Snap

-It uses the FZF (fuzzyfinder) to distplay the packages available.

---help
             This is a simple bash script to update/install/remove from 3 sources: regular packages, Flatpaks and Snaps together."
             Dependencies: fzf - fuzzy finder.
-If the fzf binary is not avaible the sript propose to install it."
+If the fzf binary is not avaible the sript propose to install it. nala - Commandline frontend for the apt package manager"

             There is three main option in the script:"

-                1 - Update the system -"
+                1 - Update the system"
                 2 - Install packages.
 Search in the Ubuntu/Debian/etc. repositories with apt.
 And also search in the Flatpak (flathub), and Snap repos"
                 3 - Remove packages.
 List all packages installed with FZF (fuzzyfinder) and remove them with the appropriate package manager."
                 4 - Setup - Enable the Flatpak and Snap package services"